Transguinean Railways: Dapilon Santou Railway (North Trans-Guinean Railway)

-See: Boffa-Boke Railway

-South Trans-Guinean Railways (Proposed)
+Transguinean Railway (South Trans-Guinean Railway)

-This 650km long railway, mooted to be operational by 2025, would connect the iron ore mines around Simandou (south-eastern Guinea) with a proposed new deepwater port at Matakong on a coastal island between the capital of Conakry and the Sierra Leone border.
+This 622km long railway, mooted to be operational by 2025, will connect the iron ore mines around Simandou (south-eastern Guinea) with a proposed new river port at Morebaya.
 Shallow waters require a 20km long pier to reach deep water suitable for Panamax sized ships.
+A later phase may see a deepwater port at Matakong on a coastal island between the capital of Conakry and the Sierra Leone border.
 The total cost of this project, including mine, port and railway, etc., is estimated at US$17 billion.
-The project is being run by BOKÉ Mining Company (SMB) joint venture which won the tender to exploit blocks 1 and 2 of the Simandou iron-ore deposits in 2019.
+The project is being developed by a consortium comprising Winning Consortium Simandou (WCS), Rio Tinto (in partnership with others) and the government of Guinea.